Putin says Russia will keep testing new missile in combat

 "Moreover, we have a stock of such products, a stock of such systems ready for use."

+A US official said the weapon Russia used was an experimental one.
+The official said Russia has a limited number of them and that this is not a capability that Russia is able to regularly deploy on the battlefield.

-Intermediate missiles have a range of 3,000-5,500km, which would enable them to strike anywhere in Europe or the western United States from Russia.
+Intermediate missiles have a range of 3,000km to 5,500km, which would enable them to strike anywhere in Europe or the western United States from Russia.

 Security experts said the novel feature of the Oreshnik missile was that it carried multiple warheads capable of simultaneously striking different targets - something usually associated with longer-range intercontinental ballistic missiles designed to carry nuclear warheads.